Ashley0909/DG-CoLearn/README.md

+# To use the most updated implementation, switch to `fast_gpa` branch.

-# Intructions and Guideline to Files
+# Instructions and Guideline to Files

 `main.py`:
 Launches the overall Federated Learning program